Date: 31st May to 2nd June 2019.

 To book for this tale of horror and mystery set in good ol' Wild West please submit a deposit of £40 via our website using our secure on-line booking and payment service.

 Bookings are on a first come first served basis, with places strictly limited.
+The deposit is non-refundable.
 Please refer to our full booking terms and conditions.